kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/File-system-log-appender/index.md

 The example below uses the **Data collection demo** from [Kaa Sandbox]({{root_url}}Glossary/#kaa-sandbox).

-To play around with the the Couchbase log appender:
+To play around with the file system log appender:

 1. Open the Data collection demo from Kaa Sandbox, follow the application installation instructions, and run the application.